Zwananilior/React-Native/React-Native-UI-Challenge-main/README.md

 All repeating code is componentized so it’s easy to reuse.

 No external icon libraries required — placeholders are used.

-Author
-Thabiso Magagula.